-Evidence-based Practices, Professional Development, & Community Collaboration
+Evidence-based Practices and Professional Development

-According to Clawson, Bogue, and Joplin (2005), implementing scientifically proven services and programming in penal systems is a daunting endeavor.
-Entrenched notions of retribution and the role of prisons in punishing offenders are often in conflict with the ideas of habilitation, rehabilitation, education, and treatment.
-NMCD is adopting the Integrated Model proffered by the National Institute of Corrections to ensure ongoing "evidence-based practices, organizational development, and collaboration" (Clawson, Bogue, & Joplin, 2005).
+NMCD has adopted the Transition from Prison to the Community (TPC) model launched by the National Institute of Corrections to ensure ongoing evidence-based practices, organizational development, and collaboration.
 NMCD is embarking on a number of policy and procedural changes, goal-driven organizational change, and the enhancement of external collaborative partnerships with government entities and community-based service providers.

-NMCD is wholly committed to coupling its reentry initiatives with staff training and professional development.
-Over the next three years, using the Integrated Model as a guide, NMCD will enhance evidence-based practices, stimulate organizational development and culture change, and build community partnerships in the following areas:
+The New Mexico Corrections Department is wholly committed to coupling its reentry initiatives with staff training and professional development.
+Over the next year, using the TPC Model as a guide, NMCD will enhance evidence-based practices, stimulate organizational development and culture change, and build community partnerships in the following areas: